 - Module 4, Developing Expertise: The purpose of this session is to examine how learning evolves into expertise through actions taken studying, gathering, and using feedback and assessments, and reflection.
 Being able to regulate ones' learning is critical for developing expertise, hence this literature is the centerpiece of this module.
 Practical tools for formative feedback and assessments, study skills, and exam wrappers are offered for consideration.

 - Module 5, Motivational Factors in Learning: The purpose of this session is to discuss what affects students’ motivation to learn.
 Participants discuss three psychological factors that affect learners’ motivation: self-efficacy, interest, & goals.

 - Module 6, Mindset, Help & Stereotype.
-The purpose of this session is to finish the conversation on motivation.
+The purpose of this session is to complete and deepen the conversation on motivation.
 Participants discuss self-regulated learning processes including cognitive strategies for deep learning; followed by information about mindsets (growth vs fixed) and stereotype threat, and how this knowledge can be used to help students succeed.
 Participants are introduced to the Learning Cycle as an instructional model to incorporate the research on learning and teaching that has been discussed in the program.

 - Module 7, Synthesis & Share: The purpose of this session is for participants to synthesize and share what they learned this semester.
 Participants share their plans to apply this knowledge in their teaching next semester.

 Asynchronous Sessions: In each session, participants have two tasks.
 They read a research paper and discuss how the ideas apply to their own teaching.
-They also try out a teaching approach that was discussed in the previous synchronous session, and share how it went.
+They also try out a teaching strategy or approach that was discussed in the previous synchronous session, and share how it went.